-Take a trip into the gardens to experience nature in a way you never have before.
-Botanica Wichita opened in 1987 with four gardens and a horticultural library, but now has more than 30 themed gardens and exhibits that keep new visitors and return guests coming back for more.
+Wander into the gardens for an enchanting journey as you search for hidden gems inside one of Wichita's most popular attractions.
+Botanica Wichita opened in 1987 with four gardens and a horticultural library, but now has more than 30 themed gardens and exhibits that keep new visitors and returning guests discovering new elements of nature.

-The botanical paradise on the plains is planted around more than 18 acres of stunning gardenscaping, featuring more than 4,000 species of plants native and new to the region.
-The flowers change with the seasons as workers keep the gardens in pristine shape, changing out plants and spicing up the exhibits.
-The changing of leaves in the fall to the snow-glistening trees in the winter make Botanica the perfect photo opportunity.
+This botanical paradise on the plains surrounds more than 17 acres of stunning gardenscaping, featuring more than 4,000 species of plants native and new to the region.
+With someone new each season, guests will be able to experience the changing leaves in the fall or the blooming of new life in the spring.
+Learn about each of the gardens below:

 In 2011, Botanica created its Downing Children’s Garden, an educational, imaginative, interactive environment where families can enjoy, discover and appreciate the natural world.
 From exploring giant bugs to climbing around carved trees with faces and limbs, kids follow a journey through their own imagination in the Downing Children’s Garden.
 Stop and play in the fountains, or make chalk creations outside the party barn.
 The Downing Children’s Garden is suited for all ages.